pastranacl/meshgen/README.md

 Here `tri` is an `int` array of `n_tri`x3, where the three columns indicate the indices in `r` defining a triangle.
 Example files for different shapes are provided, and the main function of the module shows the usage.

 The AFSR takes benefict of OMP parallelisation.
-Then, it is convenient to specify in the terminal the desired number of threads to use: `export OMP_NUM_THREADS=12` will use 12 threads.
+Then, it is convenient to specify in the terminal the desired number of threads to use.
+In Linux sytem the command `export OMP_NUM_THREADS=12` will set to use 12 threads.